20 Best Things to Do in Freeport, ME

 View the fishermen as they haul their finds in Broad Sound.

-Enter Eagle Island, which is a state park and accessible through water only.
+Enter Eagle Island, a state park only accessible by water.

 All in all, you're sure to love this place if you enjoy coastal areas.

-The boat tours generally last around 3.5 hours, which does not include the 15-minute shuttle to get there.
+The boat tours generally last around 3.5 hours, not including the 15-minute shuttle to get there.

 You should contact the boat service provider early to book your seats.